abisheakp197/Neutral-Trust-Infrastructure/README.md

 - AI agent builders who are already running into the exact problem this solves: your agents call other people's agents, and right now you have no real way to verify what they did versus what they claim they did.
 - Early-stage engineers who want ownership on a project from near-zero, not a fork of someone else's roadmap — where a well-scoped PR on the consensus-signing gap above could become the foundation others build on.

+## Bring what I haven't thought of

+Everything above is scoped to gaps I already know about.
+That's not the ceiling — it's the floor.

+If you look at this problem — verifiable trust between autonomous agents — and see an angle, a primitive, or an entire approach I haven't considered, that's not out of scope.
+This project doesn't need more hands finishing my list; it needs people who see something in this space that I don't.
+Open an issue, propose it, argue for it even if it means ripping out something I built.
+The goal was never "my design, executed by others" — it's the strongest, most real version of this problem getting solved, however that happens.

 ## Why I'm building this, and why in the open

 I'm one person.
 I can't build the whole trust infrastructure this future needs by myself, and pretending otherwise would slow this down, not speed it up.
 So this is being built in the open, honestly, from the start — not as a growth hack, not as a bait-and-switch.